The Plan

 Bus: Doubling of the current bus service in the first 10-years, with eventual expansion to nearly triple the current size.
 This means significantly less wait time between buses and longer hours of service, plus more direct routes.
 Also included is the addition of community circulators and express bus routes.

-Four BRT lines that provide service to highly traveled areas.
-BRT runs every 10-15 minutes and controls traffic signals to reduce travel time.
-BRT has frequent stops at upgraded transit stations with lighting, benches, and announcements so travelers know when the next bus is arriving.
+Five Rapid Transit lines could provide high frequency service to heavily traveled areas.
+Rapid Transit runs every 5-15 minutes, has dedicated lanes or rails, and controls traffic signals to reduce travel time.
+Rapid Transit features frequent stops at upgraded transit stations with lighting, benches, and announcements so travelers know when the next vehicle is arriving.
+Light rail or bus rapid transit vehicles can be used to provide rapid transit service.